-The Sydney/Canberra camp will be held for Years 6/7 in 2023.
+The Sydney/Canberra camp will be held for Years 6 in 2024.
 The cost will be approximately \$2200 per camper.
-It will be held between August 12-19, 2023.
+It will be held between August 10-17, 2024.
 A camp payment plan and full payment of school fees is required and has been advertised.

 Secondary camps are also planned throughout the year.
-Year 7 students have a three day orientation camp at the start of 2023; Year 9 students attend an annual camp to Bluff Knoll in Term Two; and there are Outdoor Education camps throughout 2023 for Years 7-12 students studying this course.
-Camps that apply to a whole year group are advertised in the levy table.
+Year 7 students have a three day orientation camp at the start of 2024; Year 9 students attend an annual service camp in mid Term One; and there are Outdoor Education camps throughout 2024 for Years 8-12 students studying this course.
+Camps that apply to a whole year group are advertised in the fees and charges booklet.
 Camps that are based on a subject (e.g. Outdoor Education) are published in the term planner.

 All camps are costed within subject charges and fees, except for the Sydney/Canberra camp.
 These costs must be met by parents.
 All camps are directed towards achieving specific learning outcomes, and are organised and conducted in accordance with the appropriate College policy.
-All camps within WA are compulsory.
+All camps within the state are compulsory.